 Types of Life Insurance Plans

-Term Insurance Plan: As the name suggests, this type of life insurance plan remains valid for a particular term.
+As the name suggests, this type of life insurance plan remains valid for a particular term.
 You have to pay a premium amount to get yourself covered.
-The premium paid should be treated as an expenditure as this type of life insurance neither generates any returns nor you get it back in any form.
-The benefit amount is given out to the nominee in case of demise of the person insured.
+The premium paid should be treated as an expenditure as term insurance neither generates any returns nor you get it back in any form.
+The benefit amount is given out to the nominee in case of the demise of the person insured.

 What If the Policyholder Passes Away?